 For those requiring something a bit more aesthetically pleasing and comfortable to wear, there are other headset alternatives that get the job done – but at a higher cost, naturally.
 Most of them, in fact, provide support for both Android and iOS devices.
 Taking a quick peek at what Amazon has to offer, you’ll find things like the, $70 3D VR headset by Bnext, the $80 Merge VR headset, and VR Headset’s $140 Revolution 3D VR Glasses.

-Part of the reason they’re more costly than Google Cardboard is that they feature sturdier plastic constructions, quick adjustments, and in the case of some of them, built-in headphones.
+Part of the reason why VR headsets for iPhone are more costly than Google Cardboard is that they feature sturdier plastic constructions, quick adjustments, and in the case of some of them, built-in headphones.
 To tell you the truth, though, the overall VR experience is no different if you go the cheap route with Google Cardboard, as the VR experience is still a mostly sit down, looking around kind of thing.
 In fact, they typically use the same exact apps, as the above examples are “Google Cardboard compliant”.

 So what are you getting by dishing out a chunk of change for these alternatives?
 Like we said, the aesthetics and quick adjustments are what’ll attract prospective buyers to them.
 And in the long run, they’ll hold up significantly more than the cardboard construction of Google’s flimsier interpretation.

 Games with controller support

 While the majority of VR headsets for iPhone center around experiences where you are moving your head around to see in all directions, there are some games that go beyond this by adding support for Bluetooth controllers.
 Unlike Android, however, the iPhone is more selective about what controllers are supported – so you’ll want to do your research beforehand to see what controllers will work.
 You’ll specifically want to sniff out controllers that are termed “MFi” compatible; made for iPhone.